ralna/GALAHAD/doc/Julia/rst-dir/llst_functions.rst

 		  * -11.
 The solution of a set of linear equations using factors from the factorization package failed; the return status from the factorization package is given in the component inform.factor_status.

 		  * -15.
-The matrix :math:`S` does not appear to be strictly diagonally dominant.
+The matrix $S$ does not appear to be strictly diagonally dominant.

 		  * -16.
 The problem is so ill-conditioned that further progress is impossible.